realchoubey/SubgraphDemo/README.md

 graph init --studio <SUBGRAPH_SLUG>
 ```
 > You can get your `SUBGRAPH_SLUG` from the Subgraph Studio
-> Upon running the above command, you will need to enter the contract code for the Cryptopunks contract that we are using as an example.
+> Upon running the above command, you will need to enter the contract code for the Payment vault contract that we are using as an example.
 Refer to the etherscan link provided above to get the contract address.
 > Select the protocol as `ethereum` and for Ethereum network, select a testnet for eg. `sepolia`.

 If your subgraph is successfully initialized, your terminal should look similar to this:
 ```
 √ Protocol · ethereum
-√ Subgraph slug · cryptopunks
+√ Subgraph slug · payment-vault
-√ Directory to create the subgraph in · cryptopunks
-√ Ethereum network · sepolia
+√ Directory to create the subgraph in · payment-vault √ Ethereum network · sepolia
-√ Contract address · 0xb47e3cd837dDF8e4c57F05d70Ab865de6e193BBB
+√ Contract address · 0x0e13a51a1c6a74083b1ce32d62368abb2c8f403e
 √ Fetching ABI from Etherscan
 √ Fetching Contract Name
-√ Start Block · 3914495
+√ Start Block · 91197696
-√ Contract Name · MetaMultiSigWallet
+√ Contract Name · PaymentVault
 √ Index contract events as entities (Y/n) · true
   Generate subgraph
   Write subgraph to directory